CLOSED CHURCHES WITHIN THE

 dwindled over the years and the congregation was placed on a two-point charge

 with Jaggard Memorial.
-The congregation
+In early 2009 the congregation voted 22-0 to

 Final disposition:

-9. Altoona Faith UMC
+9. Altoona First EV

 Location: 6th Avenue and 11th Street